JAlcocerT/JAlcocerT/content/blog/dev-web-adminpanel.md

 Ive been exploring few authentications method lately.

-Some people claim that ads + onboarding + paywall is your source of revenue as a SaaS indie creator.
+Some people claim that **ads + proper onboarding + paywall** is your source of revenue as a SaaS indie creator.

 {{< tweet user="SinaSinry" id="1951606811829604488" >}}

+And creating an admin panel is simple in theory.

+But in practice... *See this quick admin panel [fastapi sqlite based from the last audio post](https://jalcocert.github.io/JAlcocerT/audio-recap/#conclusions)*

 <!--
 https://x.com/SinaSinry/status/1951606811829604488?t=jRvoxV9sxOPDvFHh89HF5w&s=35 -->